shadow-robot/simox_ros/sr_grasp_mesh_planner/README.md

 The grasp mesh planner is part of the [GraspStudio](http://sourceforge.net/p/simox/wiki/GraspStudio/) library and mainly has two functionalities: a generator for building grasping hypothesis and a grasp evaluation component.

+The node is defined as an ActionServer, with the following messages:
+Goal:
+object_recognition_msgs/RecognizedObject object

+Result:
+moveit_msgs/Grasp[] grasps

+Feedback:
+int32 number_of_synthesized_grasps

 ## Launching the grasp planner interface
 ```bash